Close

 Florian05/16/2021 at 08:28 0 comments

-I spent my Golden Week holidays looking in depth in this GUI tool and after a week of trial and error I managed to send but also receive data from Home Assistant.
+I spent my Golden Week holidays diving deep in this GUI tool, and after a week of trial and error, I finally managed to send and receive data from Home Assistant!

 How do you ask?

-2. using the GUI tool, I created a custom firware with OUTPUT1 set to P0.2 and to UART with a baudrate of 9600 and 0x0D as an end packet.
+2. using the GUI tool, I created a custom firmware with OUTPUT1 set to P0.2, configured to UART with a baud rate of 9600 and 0x0D as an end packet.

-3. I then flashed my ZIgbee module with that custom firware.
+3. I then flashed my Zigbee module with that custom firmware.

 5. I then connected my Zigbee module to my FTDI USB to TTL Serial Adapter, powered it up and opened Termite on my computer.